labsquare/FastQt/README.md

 ![Preview](https://raw.githubusercontent.com/labsquare/fastQt/master/screenshot.gif)

 ##Installation

-### Ubuntu
+### Linux
-deb package has not yet ready.
-But An [AppImage](http://appimage.org/) has been made for Linux x86_64 and has been tested on ubuntu 16.04.
+An [AppImage](http://appimage.org/) has been created and should work on recent Linux distribution.
-You can download it from [here](https://github.com/labsquare/fastQt/releases/download/0.1/fastqt-0.1-linux-x86_64.AppImage) and run it as follow :
+Download le last release from [here](https://github.com/labsquare/fastQt/releases/) and run it as follow :

-    chmod +x fastqt-0.1-linux-x86_64.AppImage
+    chmod +x fastqt-0.2.3-linux-x86_64.AppImage
-    ./fastqt-0.1-linux-x86_64.AppImage
+    ./fastqt-0.2.3-linux-x86_64.AppImage

 ### Archlinux
 There is an AUR package for Archlinux.
 [Just get it from the AUR](https://aur.archlinux.org/packages/fastqt/).

-Other package will come soon for Windows and MacOS.
-You can try to compile it anyway.
+### Windows
+Windows installer and portable version are avaible [here]( https://github.com/labsquare/fastQt/releases/)

 ## Compilation
 ### Prerequisites - Install KArchive
-You need to install karchive before compiling FastQt.
+On Linux, you need to install karchive before compiling FastQt.
 **From ubuntu** >xenial you can install it from repositories :

      sudo apt install libkf5archive-dev